Best Market Intelligence Tools in 2026

 What's the difference between market intelligence and business intelligence?

-Business intelligence focuses on internal operational data (sales performance, inventory, efficiency metrics), while market intelligence analyzes external factors (customer behavior, competitive landscape, market trends).
+Business intelligence focuses on internal operational data (sales performance, inventory, efficiency metrics), while market intelligence analyzes external factors (customer behavior, competitor activity, market trends).
 Modern platforms increasingly blur this line by combining both, but market intelligence specifically helps you understand your position within the broader market ecosystem rather than just internal operations.

 Do I need a market intelligence tool if I already have Google Analytics?